highlight/highlight/blog-content/aws-firehose-opentelemetry-collector.md

 Integrating AWS Firehose with OpenTelemetry provides a powerful way to collect and analyze telemetry data from AWS services.
 Whether you use a native receiver or implement a custom solution, Firehose enables seamless data streaming for improved observability.
 At the same time, it's not all that simple...

 Don't want to mess with setting any of this up yourself?
 Try Highlight.io which supports it all out of the box!
 Just create a [Highlight Cloud](https://app.highlight.io) account and follow our [firehose export setup guide](../docs-content/getting-started/5_backend-logging/07_hosting/aws.md) to configure sending the data over.

-If you’re interested in leveraging OpenTelemetry for application monitoring, consider using Highlight.io, an open-source monitoring platform that simplifies observability.